HOW TO BECOME A TEACHER

 - To learn more about the edTPA® assessments, edTPA for Alabama provides an overview and allows you to register today.

 The path to a rewarding career in the classroom is ahead of you.
-All you have to do is take the first step and stay focused on your goals.
+All you have to do now is apply.